-Many ISAs pay variable interest, where the rate can go up or down.
-That means the best buy a few years ago could now be at the bottom of the league tables.
+Many ISAs pay variable interest, meaning the rate can go up or down and the top account you picked a few years ago could now be at the bottom of the league tables.

-You should pay particular attention to introductory bonus rates.
-Banks and building societies often attract new ISA customers with a bonus rate that runs for a stated period of time – perhaps a year, or 15 months.
-But when the bonus expires, the rate you’ll earn often plummets.
+Banks and building societies often attract new ISA customers with introductory bonus rates that run for a stated period of time – perhaps a year, or 15 months.
+But when the bonus expires, the rate you earn plummets.

-Watch out, too, if you have taken out a fixed-rate ISA as the fix may only last for a set term before the rate reverts to a lower figure.
+Even fixed-rate ISA rates sometimes only last for a set term before reverting to a lower level.

-You can switch your ISA at any time, but it’s worth repeating that you should never close down the account as you could lose the tax benefits.
+You can switch your ISA at any time, but you should never close down the account as you will lose the tax benefits...

-You might also think about switching if you want to consolidate several old ISAs into one account to make it easier to manage your money.
-Just be careful not to transfer too much cash over to one account: the Financial Services Compensation Scheme protects your money if the ISA manager goes bust, but the limit is £85,000 in a cash ISA and £50,000 in a stocks and shares ISA.
+And while the Financial Services Compensation Scheme protects your money if the ISA manager goes bust, the limit is £75,000 in a cash ISA and £50,000 in a stocks and shares ISA.

 Previous years’ ISAs

-The rules are less rigid on ISAs from previous years.
-For example, if you opened a cash ISA last year with £5,000, you could transfer any amount to the new account.
-You might therefore decide to move only £2,500 into the new ISA.
-It’s entirely up to you.
+The rules are less rigid on ISAs from previous tax years.
+So if you opened a cash ISA last year with £10,000, you can transfer any amount to a new account – even if it takes you above the current year’s limit.

-If you switch money from the current year’s cash ISA into a stocks and shares ISA, the taxman presumes that you did not put any money into a cash ISA this year.
-You could therefore open another cash ISA later in the year, as long as you did not breach the annual allowance of £15,000.
+If you switch money from the current year’s cash ISA into a stocks and shares ISA, you can also open another cash ISA later in the year – as long as the total amount sheltered from tax does not breach the annual allowance.

-You can switch your ISA at any time, but it’s worth repeating that you should never close down the account as you could lose the tax benefits.
-Instead you should contact your new ISA provider to arrange the transfer process.
+It’s also worth repeating that you should never close a cash ISA as you could lose the tax benefits.
+Instead you should contact your new ISA provider to arrange a transfer.